 How to Renew a Car Registration in Missouri

-Applying for a car registration renewal in Missouri is an important process that you must complete before your vehicle’s license plates expire.
+Applying for a car registration renewal in Missouri is an important process that you must complete before your vehicle’s license plates and credentials expire.
 Driving a vehicle with expired license plates is unlawful and may result in a traffic ticket if a police officer notices and pulls you over.

 You can renew your license plates as early as six months in advance.
-As a reminder to apply for a DMV registration renewal in a timely manner, you will receive an official notice that includes specific instructions for renewing your license plates online, in person or by mail.
+As a reminder to apply for a DMV registration renewal in a timely manner, you will typically receive an official notice that includes specific instructions for renewing your license plates online, in person or by mail.

 Missouri License Plate Renewal Notices